jstakich/public_get_software_and_support/README.md

 # public_get_software_and_support
-Record mp4 video using Javascript .
-Upload it and the link using Javascript/C#/ASP.net.
+Record video in an mp4 format using Javascript and upload it using Javascript/C#/ASP.net.
 Store the links in a MySQL Database.

 This is a C#.net Web Form Application that records video in an mp4 format using Javascript and uploads it.
 It stores the links in a MySQL database and displays the results in a datagridview.